agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: tk.Model
+  :type representation: Module
   :param mixer: The mixer for independent values.
-  :type mixer: tk.Model
+  :type mixer: Module
   :param qtran_mixer: The QTRAN mixer.
-  :type qtran_mixer: tk.Model
+  :type qtran_mixer: Module
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: tk.Model
+  :type normalize: Module
   :param initialize: The initialization for the parameters of the networks.
   :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: tk.Model
+  :type activation: Module
   :param device: The calculating device.
   :type device: str